BretFisher/node-docker-good-defaults/README.md

 - Running `docker-compose up` is all you need.
 It will:
 - Build custom local image enabled for development (nodemon, `NODE_ENV=development`).
 - Start container from that image with ports 80 and 9229 open (on localhost).
-- Starts with `nodemon` to restart node on file change in host pwd.
+- Starts with `nodemon` to restart Node.js on file change in host pwd.
 - Mounts the pwd to the app dir in container.
 - If you need other services like databases, just add to compose file and they'll be added to the custom Docker network for this app on `up`.